-Our candidates are getting great press!
+Our candidates are getting canadian pharmacy!
 Several times a week, if not daily, our candidates at the national and local levels are getting positive (or at least fair) press coverage.
 We post these on our Facebook page as they come out, so please be sure to “like” us to get the most current information.

 “An Opening For Libertarians?” - “Both Democrats John Gregg and Joe Donnelly as well as Republicans Mike Pence and Richard Mourdock may have trouble with the segments of their party which are not as conservative as they are on some issues and Brad Klopfenstein tells Indy Politics that might be where Libertarians have an opening.”